 - What are the disadvantages of tenants in common?

-- What happens to tenants in common when one dies?
+- What happens to joint tenancy when one dies?

-- Can a joint tenant be forced to sell?
+- Can a tenant in common be forced to sell?

 - Does joint tenancy avoid inheritance tax?